spoud/kafka-training-practice/kafka-exercises/README.md

 **List of kafka-exercises:**

 * Commandline Producer and Consumer
+* 3.1 Java client
   * Java Producer
     * Read from a file and write to a topic
     * TODO:  What is a good dataset to use?
   * Java Consumer
     * Read from a topic and write to a file

+* 4.1 Quarkus client
+  * Quarkus REST Reactive Producer
+    * create an endpoint that sends a message to a Kafka topic
+  * Quarkus REST Reactive Consumer
+    * Use the `crappy-echo-service` to handle on http errors
+    * Make sure you don't loose any messages

+* 6.1 AVRO Exercise - Schema Registry

+* 6.2 AVRO Exercise - Java client
   * Java Producer with Avro
     * Read from a file and write to a topic
   * Java Consumer with Avro
     * Read from a topic and write to a file

-* Quarkus REST Reactive Producer
-* Quarkus REST Reactive Consumer
-  * Use the `crappy-echo-service` to handle on http errors
-  * Make sure you don't loose any messages